fulldotdev/starter/ai-instructions.md

 - Blocks are defined in the `sections` frontmatter.
 - Each block is identified by a unique key (e.g., `hero`, `cta`, `posts`).
-- The `_bookshop_name` property specifies the block type from Full.dev UI Blocks.
+- The `component` property specifies the block type from Full.dev UI Blocks.
 - Additional properties configure the block's content and appearance.

 ## Block Types